superstarlifter/doc/docs/how_to/reference_field.md

 ## How create a reference field

 Reference fields allow you to map a value from one collection to another.
+Simlar to a VLOOKUP in Excel it will take a value from your row and attempt to match that value to a column in another collection.
+The first match it finds, it will return a chosen value from the matching row.

 <img src="../assets/ref_field_example.jpg"  style="width:500px" class="border"></img>